 Derivative Instrument Liability

-At March 31, 2019 and December 31, 2018, the Company had outstanding preferred stock and warrants that contained embedded derivatives.
+At March 31, 2017 and December 31, 2016, the Company had outstanding preferred stock and warrants that contained embedded derivatives.
 These embedded derivatives include certain conversion features and reset provisions.
-On January 1, 2018, the Company adopted ASU 2017-11 and according reclassified the fair value of the reset provisions embedded in previously issued Preferred stock and certain warrants with embedded anti-dilutive provisions from liability to equity.
+(See Note 6 and Note 7).

 Research and development costs

 The Company accounts for research and development costs in accordance with the Accounting Standards Codification subtopic 730-10, Research and Development (“ASC 730-10”).
 Under ASC 730-10, all research and development costs must be charged to expense as incurred.
 Accordingly, internal research and development costs are expensed as incurred.
 Third-party research and developments costs are expensed when the contracted work has been performed or as milestone results have been achieved.
 Company-sponsored research and development costs related to both present and future products are expensed in the period incurred.
 The Company incurred research and development expenses of $1,338,604 and $372,426 for the three months ended March 31, 2017 and 2016, respectively.